 For clarity, the 3,000 we budget is what gets dropped into our account after money for taxes is withheld and a small portion saved for retirement.
 It is also after his work auto deducts our health and dental insurance costs.
 So those things are not found in our budget because they come out of his paycheck first.

-We are not receiving public assistance such as WIC.
+Also, we are not receiving public assistance such as WIC.

 This is at the top for a reason.
 Peter and I want to live a life where we are content with what we have (at any income) and thankful for it.
 The quickest way to be discontent for me is to wish I could have things other people have that I can’t afford.
 It’s called coveting and I don’t want to do it.

-It’s so easy for me to think “well if I had more money I’d feel cute in new clothes too” or “if we could rent a house with a yard instead of an apartment my life could be so much better” We have so much material blessing and food to eat and our kids are happy!
+It’s so easy for me to think “well if I had more money, I’d feel cute in new clothes too” or “if we could rent a house with a yard instead of an apartment my life could be so much better” We have so much material blessing and food to eat and our kids are happy!

 When I start to wish I could spend more money or buy all this stuff I have to really first examine my heart and the culture I’m buying into.